 CDNs help site speed by distributing bandwidth across multiple servers, rather than leaving one server to handle all of a site’s traffic.
 Cloudflare is one popular CDN option, but you’ll be spoilt for choice if you decide to look into other platforms.

 A combination of some or all of these options will massively help to improve your website load time.
-Carla Diaz, co-founder of Broadband Search, recounted her company’s journey to better site speeds:
+Ilir, owner of the digital marketing blog FreedomRep talked to us about his struggle with slow load speeds:

 In short, speed is very important to a website’s success!
 Even the slightest improvements in page load time will help you slash bounce rates, boost conversion rates, and climb the search engine rankings.